NikhilThakar01/blinkingTextDemo/README.md

 # Requirement
-Text blinking slider which work Dynamically for infinite time User just have to add a new div structure and edit text details from it and it will dynamically reflact in slider
+Text blinking slider which work dynamically for infinite time

+User just have to add a new div structure and edit text details from it and it will dynamically reflact in slider

 # Solution